Goldinium/Space_Travelers_Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank especially [Microverse](https://www.microverse.org/) for inspiring this project & project guidelines.
-And, also thanks the the designer, Usman Suleiman Babakolo.
+And, also thanks all friends for the encouragement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>